vandyand/clojure-trader/roadmap.md

 - [ ] Spec all functions
 - [ ] Fuzz test all functions with spec generators
 - [ ] Use clojure.edn for config data
+- [ ] Refactor `/incubator` to use `core.async` for performance boost with parallel processing.
+- [ ] Refactor `/incubator` by config type (input, tree, population, ga)
+- [ ] Performance: Store outside data streams in local db.
+Test if this is a performance boost (enough data and logically it will be)

 ### Completed Tasks